-It suggested that all universities should consider introducing a learning analytics system so they can respond to changing students’ needs and the growing trend to see ‘students as customers’.
-Every time a student interacts with their university – be that going to the library, logging into their virtual learning environment or submitting assessments online – they leave behind a digital footprint.
+It has been suggested that all educational institutions should consider introducing business intelligence tools and learning analytics systems so they can respond to changing students’ needs and the growing trend to see ‘students as customers’.
+Every time a student interacts with their institution – be that going to the library, logging into their virtual learning environment or submitting assessments online – they leave behind a digital footprint.
 What is learning analytics, what makes up a student’s digital footprint and what could the future hold?

 What is learning analytics?